 Wolf spider on concrete | American Pest Management

-Most types of spiders are harmless and donโ€™t pose a huge threat to humans.
-However, there are two particularly dangerous types of spiders in Kansas: the black widow and the brown recluse.
-Both of these spiders are known for their defensive biting, and their bites are known to cause severe symptoms.
-If you are not regularly spraying your home for pests, itโ€™s smart to familiarize yourself with what these spiders look like along with their behaviors and habitats.
-Learning what to expect when you find a black widow or brown recluse can help you react properly to keep yourself safe.
+If you are not regularly spraying your home for pests, it’s smart to familiarize yourself with what these spiders look like, along with their behaviors and habitats.
+Learning what to expect when you find a wolf spider or brown recluse can help you react properly to keep yourself safe.

 Brown recluse spiders have quite a reputation as some of the nation’s trickiest eight-legged creatures.
 Here are some easy-to-spot traits that can help you identify them: